 Have you seen a more idyllic looking bakery?
-This family-run, artisan gem is located in the heart of the Cotswolds in Bourton-on-the-Water beside the River Windrush, and is both a bakery and cafe.
+This family-run, artisan gem is in the heart of the Cotswolds in Bourton-on-the-Water beside the River Windrush and is both a bakery and cafe.

 Baking pastries, breads, quiches and sweet treats daily, they strive to use simple, clean and locally sourced ingredients.
-Their bread is something special.
-Made using traditional artisan methods, this gives the dough a long fermentation time to fully develop the flavour and crust.
+Their bread is something special - made using traditional artisan methods which gives the dough a long fermentation time to fully develop the flavour and crust.

-The offer take-out picnics and afternoon teas, or why not enjoy your chosen goodies in their glorious riverside garden, perfect for a sunny afternoon with a seat on the River Windrush.
+They offer take-out picnics and afternoon teas, or why not enjoy your chosen goodies in their glorious riverside garden - perfect for a sunny afternoon with a seat on the River Windrush.

-The Oxford Artisan Distillery, otherwise known as TOAD, is Oxford's first distillery and one of the world's true craft distilleries that cultivates and crafts a range of spirits using ancient grains - rye, wheat and barley - grown on local farms.
+The Oxford Artisan Distillery, otherwise known as TOAD, is Oxford's first distillery and one of the world's true craft distilleries that cultivates and crafts a range of spirits using ancient grains grown on local farms - for example, rye, wheat and barley.

-Escape to their home, set in Oxford's South park, and enjoy a tasting and tour around the distillery where you'll learn about how they make their award-winning vodka, gin and rye whisky, following every step of the journey from seed to bottle.
+Escape to their home in Oxford's South Park and enjoy a tasting and tour.
+You'll learn about how they make their award-winning vodka, gin and rye whisky, following every step of the journey from seed to bottle.

-If sunny, we recommend then escaping to their garden bar for an open-air drink nestled amongst the trees.
+If sunny, we recommend then sitting to their garden bar for an open-air drink amongst the trees.

-The farm shop offers the best in organic with food being produced with the greatest environmental and livestock husbandry credentials.
+The farm shop offers the best in organic.
+Food is produced with the greatest environmental and livestock husbandry credentials.
 Fresh fruit and vegetables are picked each morning from the Market Garden only a walk away, and their organic animals roam freely on the surrounding clover-rich pastures.

 Discover three glorious food and drink havens whilst you're there - The Trough Cafe, The Old Spot Restaurant and The Legbar.
-Each one offers delicious local delicacies as well as beautiful settings to enjoy them in; think converted barns with high beamed ceilings and pretty courtyards adorned with flowers and firepits.
+Each one offers delicious local delicacies as well as beautiful settings to enjoy them in - think converted barns with high beamed ceilings and pretty courtyards adorned with flowers.

 A purveyor of an incredible selection of the finest cheeses.
-Pop into any of the three stores across the Cotswolds and enjoy more than 120 different artisan and farmhouse cheeses, each from local quality Cotswold producers, as well as British cheeseboard staples like Cheshire, Lancashire and Caerphilly.
+Pop into any of the three stores across the Cotswolds and enjoy more than 120 different artisan and farmhouse types - each from high quality, local producers - as well as British cheeseboard staples like Cheshire, Lancashire and Caerphilly.

 A proudly independent, family brewery since 1849, Hook Norton now sells its fantastic range of award-winning beers to pubs all over the UK, including 36 of its own in around the Cotswolds and Oxfordshire.
-Being a traditional Victorian Tower Brewery and one of only 32 family-owned breweries across Britain, it's certainly a special spot to discover.
+Being a traditional Victorian Tower Brewery and one of only 32 family-owned breweries across Britain, it is certainly a spot to discover.

 Visit their delightful Malthouse Kitchen cafe and enjoy a brewery tour too - these take place daily.